jhagas/Wireless-scrcpy/README.md

 # Wireless-scrcpy
 Scrcpy, but with a wireless shell script, so you can easily connect to your android device WIRELESSLY without remembering long commands.
 Tested on Linux and Windows 10 (cmd).
-Mainly, the CLI guide is in Indonesia.
-If you want to contribute something, please translate it into English
+Mainly, the in-script guide is in Indonesia.
+If you want to contribute something, please consider translate it into English

 ## IMPORTANT!
-It uses an ADB over TCP/IP protocol, so make sure you have the discoverable wifi network.
-And for security reason, PLEASE DO NOT USE THIS IN THE PUBLIC WIFI!!
+It uses an ADB over TCP/IP protocol, so make sure both of your phone and your laptop connected to the discoverable wifi network.
+And for security reason, by all means PLEASE DO NOT USE THIS IN THE PUBLIC WIFI!!

 ## :penguin: Linux Installation (User install)
 1. For installation, just copy these commands into your terminal and press ENTER